 There’s also a well-known “5,000 Rule” in the industry.
 We take the age of the equipment and multiply it by the repair cost.
 If that number is greater than 5,000, then you should consider replacement over repair.
 For example, if your equipment is 3 years old and the repair estimate comes in at $400, the total is $1200 and that unit is definitely worth repairing.
 However, if the unit is 8 years old and the repair cost is estimated at $700, the number jumps to 5600 and that unit should probably be replaced.

 Another point to consider related to the unit age is its efficiency.
 With big strides being made in the efficiency of these units over the past 10-20 years, an aging unit may not just be costing you money in maintenance and repairs.
-By replacing it, your costs to run your air conditioning may go down, sometimes significantly.
+There are companies around that can get more performance out of your unit, but this depends on model and age – give Boulden Brothers a visit now to see if they could do something for your AC unit, before you get rid, but you must consider, by replacing it, that your costs to run your air conditioning may go down, sometimes significantly.
 This is also the case if the unit has mechanical issues.
 Similar to a car that is mechanically unsound and therefore uses more gas than a newer car that’s running in top form, older air conditioning units that have aging parts also use more energy than their newer replacements.
 Energy Star estimates a 20% savings on your energy bill when you replace your old air conditioning unit with an Energy Star rated unit.
+Those looking to make savings on their energy bills may want to use comparison sites to compare Reliant Energy houston rates, for example, with those of their existing plan to see which is most competitive.

 The Original Seasonal Energy Efficiency Ratio (SEER) Was 13 or Less

-The SEER rating of a unit is the cooling output during a typical cooling-season divided by the total electric energy input during the same period.
+The SEER rating of a unit is the cooling output during a typical cooling season divided by the total electric energy input during the same period.
 The higher the unit’s SEER rating the more energy efficient it is.
-In the U.S., the SEER is the ratio of cooling in British thermal unit (BTU) to the energy consumed in watt-hours.
+In the U.S., the SEER is the ratio of cooling in the British thermal unit (BTU) to the energy consumed in watt-hours.

-If your air conditioner was installed in the 90s or even early 2000s, your AC’s SEER is going to be less than 13—it will probably be more in the 7 – 12 range.
-The higher the SEER, the less your air conditioner will cost to run and the easier it will be for it to perform its job.
+If your air conditioner was installed in the 90s or even early 2000s, your AC’s SEER is going to be less than 13-it will probably be more in the 7 – 12 range.
+The higher the SEER, the less your air conditioner will cost to run, and the easier it will be for it to perform its job.
 If you have an inefficient air conditioner, upgrading it with a more efficient air conditioner will pay you back in just a few years and end up saving you a lot of money in the long run.
 Here at Restivo’s, the units we sell are much more efficient than their older ancestors.
+You may need to search for alternative air conditioning repair companies if you are unable to connect with us because of location issues.
+Companies such as burichvac.com might be the correct choice for you, you can visit the site and see if they are able to assist you.

 The Need for Freon